 SUPPORT SERVICES: Writing assistance is offered in the 8th floor Gruening Writing Center (474-5314).

-DISABILITY SERVICES: If you have a physical, psychological, medical, or learning disability that may impact your ability to carry out assigned course work, please contact the UAF Office of Disability Services and appropriate accommodations will be determined.
-All documentation of disability is confidential.
-Disability Services is located at the Whitaker Building, Room 208.
-Phone: 907-474-5655, TTY: 907-474-1827, Fax: 907-474-5688.
-Email: uaf-disabilityservices@alaska.edu.
+If you have a physical, psychological, medical, or learning disability that may impact your ability to carry out assigned course work, please contact the UAF Office of Disabilities Services (474-7043) and appropriate accommodations will be determined.
+All documentation is confidential.